Department of Health

 Part 2 includes proposed reforms to the regulation of ART including:

-• Transferring the regulatory functions of registering ART providers and monitoring and enforcing compliance to the Secretary, Department of Health.
+• Transferring the regulatory functions of registering ART providers and monitoring and enforcing compliance to the department's Secretary.

-• Transferring responsibility for maintaining and managing the Central Register and Voluntary Register (the registers) to a new Donor Conception Registrar within the Department of Health.
+• Transferring responsibility for maintaining and managing the Central Register and Voluntary Register (the registers) to a new Donor Conception Registrar within the department.

 • Replacing the requirement for the regulator’s preapproval to bring donor gametes or embryos formed from them into, or out of, Victoria with a certification requirement.